yeeyung1013/IP-assignment/README.md

 # Important
-- To view the website successfully, please do not RENAME the folder name, leave it by default, "amit2043".
+- To view the website successfully, please do not RENAME the folder name, leave it by default.

 # Steps to unzip and view the website through XAMPP
 1. Unzip the zip file